1998 Shenyang trolleybus electrocution accident: Accident

 An articulated trolleybus was traveling on the loop route and approaching Wuai Street stop, when the trolley pole fell off the wire and connected onto a high voltage line, causing the trolleybus body to conduct electricity.
 As the electrical equipment behind the driver overheated and started smoking, panicking passengers saw the opportunity to leave through the opened doors.
 At the time, it was raining, so there was little electrical resistance and passengers were instantly electrocuted when their foot touched the ground, completing a connection between the trolleybus body and the ground.
-However, sources differ on whether the passengers disembarked due to a smoke from the electrical equipment, or the passengers got off without knowing of the high voltage flowing through the trolleybus body; the number of deaths also differ, being either 5 or 6.
+However, sources differ on whether the passengers disembarked due to smoke from the electrical equipment, or the passengers got off without knowing of the high voltage flowing through the trolleybus body; the number of deaths also differ, being either 5 or 6.
 The power was cut after 5 minutes.
 The 11 kV line was illegally connected by nearby construction workers on Wenhua Road, who had placed it above the trolley wires.